Preid22/V2Cruciverbalism/notes.md

 },{})
 }

-In the function generateCells we take two args, letters (puzzle.grid: ['A','H','E','M','.']) and size (an int for number of cols and rows).
-We return the output of using the .map() method on letters.
-The callback func for letters.map takes two args, letter and index with letter being the letter string val and index being the index number (duh!).
+**generateCells** we take two args, letters (puzzle.grid: ['A','H','E','M','.']) and size (an int for number of cols and rows).
+We return the output using the .map() method on letters.
+The callback func for letters.map takes two args, letter and index with letter being the letter string val and index being the index number.
 Within the callback we declare a row variable which is determined by taking the floor (largest integer less than or equal to given val, rounded down) of current index value divided by the size value.
 We also declare a column value which is equal to the modulo of index % size.
 Finally we declare an empty object, letterObj.
 Go on to declare key props in letterObj for letter, row, and column with the respective vals as properties.
 Then return letterObj.

 function generateCells(letters*puzzle.grid*, size*puzzle.size.rows*) {
 return letters.map((letter, index) => {